What's an ebook (or e-book)?

 Published as a .pdb

 eReader is a program for viewing Palm Digital Media electronic books.
 Versions are available for PalmOS, PocketPC, Symbian OS, Windows, and Macintosh.
 The reader shows text one page at a time as paper books do. eReader supports embedded hyperlinks and images.
-Most eReader formatted books are encrypted, with the key being the purchaser’s full name and credit card number.
+Most eReader formatted books are encrypted.
+These devices can now read EPUB ebooks, so this format is being replaced by EPUB.

 The Mobipocket Reader has a home page library.
 Readers can add blank pages in any part of a book and add free-hand drawings.
 Annotations — highlights, bookmarks, notes, and drawings — can be applied, organized, and recalled from a single location.
 Mobipocket Reader has electronic bookmarks, appearing in the page margins.
 Dictionaries allow users to look up definitions through a built-in Lookup function.

 The reader has a full screen mode for the reading experience and has Microsoft ClearType® support.
 On Palm OS, readers can use sub-pixel rendering with the MobiType® font.
-Mobipocket Reader is the only eBook Reader running on nearly all PDA types (Palm OS, Pocket PC and Windows CE, Tablet PC, Casio BE-300, Psion, Symbian OS Smartphones, Franklin eBookMan) and PCs.
+Mobipocket Reader is the only eBook Reader running on nearly all PDA types (Palm OS, Pocket PC and Windows CE, Tablet PC, Casio BE-300, Psion, Symbian OS Smartphones, Franklin eBookMan) and PCs; and the Mobi format has been chosen by Amazon for their Kindle.

 Published as an .exe

 Several compilers do produce an ebook file that, when executed, produces a simulated book onscreen, or a Web like ebook.
-This is the format used by EBooksWriter, that can also produce protected "AEH" ebooks that you can read with EBooksReader.
+This is one of the formats available in EBooksWriter.

 Comparison with printed books